WHAT CAN YOU RECEIVE?

 If you’re covered by Social Security Disability Insurance (SSDI) or are entitled to Supplemental Security Income (SSI), what is the payment structure?
 What payments may you receive, and for how long?
-Is there a maximum disability benefit?
+Is there a maximum SSI disability amount?

 SSDI Stats & Figures